valuit-official/valuit-docs/docs/Tokenization/Investor Info/sourcing-deal-flow.md

 ## Investment Parameters

-Valuit adheres to stringent investment parameters to ensure that all sourced assets meet our quality, compliance, and profitability standards.
+BlockRidge adheres to stringent investment parameters to ensure that all sourced assets meet our quality, compliance, and profitability standards.
 These parameters guide our investment decisions and ensure alignment with our overall strategy.

 | **Parameter** | **Criteria** |
 | --- | --- |